obsidianical/easymacros/README.md

 - [ ] Linux Wayland (makes heavy use of X apis, I will only do this if I myself switch to Wayland.
 I'm open to suggestions how to do it though!)
 - [ ] MacOS (Might work because of XQuartz?)
 - [ ] Windows (Yeah, I'm not doing that myself.
 Unless I have to use Windows for anything.)

+## Installation

+Currently only manually possible via `cargo build --release` and then moving the result into your $PATH.